Confinement: how can you spend a great vacation with your child?

 ... but also by participating in the life of the home

-Holidays at home are also a great opportunity to teach your child to contribute to the life of the household.
-Choose with your child, according to his/her age, some of the responsibilities that he/she will have (making his/her bed, setting the table, feeding the dog) and accompany him/her in learning this task, until he/she can do it alone.
+Vacations at home are also a golden opportunity to teach your child to contribute to the life of the household.
+Depending on your child's age, choose a few of his or her own responsibilities (making the bed, setting the table, feeding the dog) and help him or her learn how to do these tasks, until they can do them on their own.

-Invite them to cook with you, to wipe the windows with a damp cloth... it doesn't matter if the result is not perfect.
-It is an opportunity to spend quality time with your child, and it avoids the costly double task of trying to cook or clean while responding to our child's requests.
+Invite him or her to cook with you, wipe the windows with a damp cloth... even if the result isn't perfect.
+It's an opportunity to spend quality time with your child, and it saves you the costly double task of trying to cook or clean while at the same time responding to your child's requests.

 How to make those weeks at home feel like a holiday

-But even if we are convinced of the benefits of a holiday at home, there is always a touch of disappointment at the thought of not being able to go.
-That's why it's also important to give these weeks a real holiday feel!
+But even if we are convinced of the benefits of a vacation at home, there is always a touch of disappointment at the idea of not being able to leave.
+That's why it's also important to give these weeks a real taste of vacation!

 Some ideas to brighten up the next two weeks at home:

-Change the setting or rhythm of the day a little: shift your children's bedtime, stay in pyjamas in the mornings, add a family dance before each snack... anything that's "not the usual" can help create a holiday atmosphere.
+1. Change the setting or rhythm of the day a little: shift your children's bedtime, stay in pyjamas in the mornings, add a moment of family dance before each snack... anything that's "not as usual" can help create a vacation atmosphere.

-Invent themes for your evenings: board games, mime evenings, "everyone dresses up", or an evening based on your photo albums to travel back in time....
+2. Invent themes for your evenings: board games, mime evenings, "everyone dresses up", or an evening around your photo albums to travel back in time....

-Vary your meals: why not have a picnic in the living room on Sunday lunchtime?
-Or a 5-star meal followed by a big ball, and everyone gets dressed up?
-Or, on the other hand, a dinner with no cutlery and an aperitif?
+3. Vary your meals: why not have a picnic in the living room on Sunday lunchtime?
+Or a 5-star meal followed by a grand ball, with everyone dressed to the nines?
+Or, on the other hand, a cutlery-free dinner in aperitif mode?

-Get away without leaving!
-Choose a destination and build a day around it: feel like Spain?
-Make a paella, dress up in red, yellow and black, improvise a flamenco dance and learn a few Spanish words together!
+4. Leave without leaving!
+Choose a destination and build a day around it: Spain?
+Make a paella, dress up in red, yellow and black, improvise a flamenco dance routine and learn a few Spanish words together!
 Are you dreaming of India?
-A good curry, some music and a few mandalas to colour in as a family, it could be like that.
-Don't forget to write a postcard to your grandparents with your child!
+A good curry, a bit of music and a few mandalas to color in as a family, you'll feel like you're there.
+And don't forget to write your child a postcard to his or her grandparents!

 As adults, we place a lot of importance on holidays and the breath of fresh air they give us in our daily lives, and this is normal.
 Remember that the biggest breath of fresh air you can give your child is quality time with you.
 In your living room or in the Caribbean, your child will remember most of what you did together.